cstamas/rrf-demo/README.md

 In this example I added two filters, for two "extra" remote repositories.

 The `groovy-plugins-release` is allowed only for one groupId:
-* `org.codehaus.groovy` as both the artifacts are from this group along will all bits like parent POMs.
+* `org.codehaus.groovy` as both the artifacts are from this group (along will all bits like parent POMs, I guess).

 The `atlassian` repository is allowed for 3 groupIds:
 * `com.atlassian.audit` - the main dependency of example project.